Don-Stevenson/DaveyAndDonTryCode/README.md

 ---

 Don’t change branches without git add/commit (or git stash at least if you don’t care so much about the changes you’ve made.
-Git won’t let you, but you can force it.
-I’ve done this, the results are not good.
+Git won’t let you.
+You *can* force it.
+I’ve done this, the results are not good so learn from my mistakes and don't do it.
 You can always find your git stash changes later if need be.)
 <br/><br/>
 ### Never push from master.